lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/higherLevelSequences.md

 ## Part

-Parts serve as a collection of multiple `Tone.Event()` which can be started/stopped and looped as a single unit.
+Parts serve as a collection of multiple `Tone.ToneEvent()` which can be started/stopped and looped as a single unit.

 {{% codepen 500 aMbBPa %}}